logician22/energy-talking-points/src/pages/documents/netzero.md

 - **2. Cost-effective energy is desperately needed by billions more people**

-    Billions of lack the cost-effective energy they need to live lives of abundance and safety. **3 billion use less electricity than a typical American refrigerator.** Most of those people use wood or dung for heating and cooking.[^3]
+    Billions lack the cost-effective energy they need to live lives of abundance and safety. **3 billion use less electricity than a typical American refrigerator.** Most of those people use wood or dung for heating and cooking.[^3]
     ![biomass use](/img/art-b-33-of-the-world-uses-wood-and-dung.png)

 - **3: Fossil fuels are uniquely able to provide cost-effective energy**